gpizzutoa/ShopEasy_281481/README.md

 - The correlation is very strong at 0.92.
 - This suggests that single purchases tend to have higher values compared to multiple installment purchases, contributing to the strong correlation.

-**ANOMALY IN COMPARISON:**
-We observed that numerous users have values for `leastAmountPaid` that are higher than the values for `accountTotal`, which should not be possible.
-This discrepancy suggests an inconsistency in the data that needs to be addressed to ensure accurate analysis.

 #### c) Using Categorical Values

 We now analyzed the `location` and `accountType` to determine if there is a predominant category.
 Both categories appeared to have an equal distribution.